-Contrary to popular belief, substance abuse can happen to anyone, regardless of age, gender, race, or income level.
+Ssubstance abuse can happen to anyone, regardless of age, gender, race, or income level.
 If you haven’t experienced an addiction to drugs or alcohol, you may have a friend or a loved one who is struggling with alcohol abuse, prescription drug addiction, or an addiction to illicit substances.
 Medical experts now recognize addiction as a disease.
-Unfortunately, a person battling substance abuse can’t just recover; they need concentrated, evidence-based treatments that clinicians tailor to the person’s unique needs.
+Unfortunately, a person battling substance abuse can’t recover through willpower alone; they need concentrated, evidence-based treatments that clinicians tailor to their unique needs.
 Fortunately, an addiction treatment program at Bonfire Behavioral Health can help you on your recovery journey.
 Each patient at our treatment center gets the care and support they need, giving them the hope and support they need for long-term recovery.
 To learn about the benefits of our substance abuse treatment program, call 603.617.4815 today.

 Do You Need a Substance Abuse Treatment Program?

 Like cancer or diabetes, addiction is a chronic condition, and you need to learn how to manage it properly before you succumb to its effects.
 The best way to address your condition is to seek professional treatment.
 However, you may not be sure that you’re struggling with addiction.
-For instance, some people may be using alcohol or prescription opioids.
+For instance, some people may be using legally purchased alcohol or opioids prescribed by a doctor.
 As a result, determining whether your use is unhealthy can be challenging.
 However, there are a few signs that you can be aware of if you’re wondering whether you’re battling a substance abuse disorder.
 For instance, some signs of addiction include:

 - Damaged relationships with friends and loved ones because of your drug or alcohol use